BCcampus/pressbooks-textbook/symbionts/mce-table-buttons/readme.txt

 == Screenshots ==

+1. The editor with the new table editing controls in WordPress 3.9 or newer.
-1. The editor with the new table editing controls.
+1. The editor with the new table editing controls in WordPress 3.4 through 3.8.

 == Changelog ==

+= 3.0 =
+* Support for WordPress 3.9 and newer, which includes a major visual editor upgrade (TinyMCE 4)

 = 2.0 =
 * New button icons that better conform with WordPress's editor design